Ben Broussard: Texas Rangers

 On December 12, 2007, Broussard was traded to the Texas Rangers for infielder Tug Hulett.
 Broussard agreed to a one-year contract worth $3.85 million avoiding arbitration.

 On May 8, 2008, Broussard was designated for assignment by the Rangers, and on May 15, he was released.

-Yankees, Cubs & White Sox
+Yankees, Cubs, and White Sox (minors)

 On May 27, Broussard signed a minor league contract with the New York Yankees, but was released on June 10.
 He signed a minor league deal with the Chicago Cubs on June 12.
 He returned to the Yankees on July 4 and became a free agent after the season.

-On February 10, 2009 he signed a minor league deal with the Chicago White Sox but was released soon after.
+On February 10, 2009, he signed a minor league deal with the Chicago White Sox but was released soon after.
 He later retired.

-Broussard signed in 2013 with the Mexico City Red Devils.
+Broussard played in 2013 with the Diablos Rojos del México of the Mexican League.

 Legacy

-Broussard is one of only five Major League Baseball players to hit two pinch-hit grand slams in the same season.
+Broussard is one of only five MLB players to hit two pinch-hit grand slams in the same season.
 The others are Davey Johnson of the Philadelphia Phillies, Mike Ivie of the San Francisco Giants, Darryl Strawberry of the New York Yankees, and Brooks Conrad of the Atlanta Braves.